OllieReynolds/deliveroo-google-reviews/README.md

-# google-review-extension
+# deliveroo-google-reviews

-Overlays google reviews on Deliveroo
+Overlays google reviews on Deliveroo on any /menu page Uses geohash of signed in Deliveroo user and queries Maps API for the rating for the restaurant Restaurant name is retrieved using CSS selectors on /menu page Google reviews will display on the same line as the Deliveroo rating

 ## Prerequisites